Political Science

 The Political Science Department at Skidmore College is committed to helping its students become skilled writers.
 Recognizing that an important part of learning to write well in political science and government is learning to write well overall, the Political Science Department places considerable emphasis on both quantity and quality of writing opportunities in our courses and has adopted a wide-reaching and thorough set of Standards and Expectations for Written Assignments in Political Science and a Uniform Code of Notation for Providing Feedback on Written Work.
 Students in Political Science Department classes expect to be held to the expectations and standards established in these documents.
 Thus, by successfully completing the requirements for the Political Science Major, students fulfill the Writing Requirement in Political Science.

-Interdepartmental MAJORS
+Interdepartmental Majors

 In conjunction with the relevant departments, the Political Science Department offers majors in business-political science, political science-French, political science-German, and political science-Spanish.
 See Interdepartmental Majors.
 The department also participates in the International Affairs major.